carbonusa/github-slideshow/_posts/0000-01-02-carbonusa.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"In times of old" has been updated here --->
+"In times of old" needs to be removed

 Use the left arrow to go back!